Mila (song): Pesma za Evroviziju '25

-Serbia's national broadcaster Radio Television of Serbia (RTS) organised Pesma za Evroviziju '25, the national final to select Iceland's representative for the Eurovision Song Contest 2025.
+Serbia's national broadcaster Radio Television of Serbia (RTS) organised Pesma za Evroviziju '25, the national final to select Serbia's representative for the Eurovision Song Contest 2025.
 The selection consisted of two semi-finals on 25 and 26 February 2025, and a final on 28 February, with the original dates having been 25, 27 February and 1 March.
 Fifteen contestants competed in each semi-final, with eight qualifying for the final from each.

 Princ was officially announced as participants on 10 December 2024, being drawn to perform third in the first semi-final.
 He qualified, finishing in second with a total of 3,298 votes.
 In the grand final, Princ was drawn to perform in eighth.
 He earned second the juries and third in the televote, earning a split score of 10 jury points and 8 televote points for a total of 18 points, 1 more than runner-up "Aladin" by Harem Girls.
 As a result of winning the competition, he earned the right to represent Serbia at Eurovision 2025.